 Course Repetitions, Incompletes, and Withdrawals

 When a student repeats a course, the grade earned in the course before it was repeated is included in the cumulative computation of the student’s average.
-If a student falls below a 2.00 GPA in required courses which is necessary to graduate, SULC will exclude the failing repeat grades to see if the student will exceed a 2.00 GPA for purposes of graduation only.
+If a student falls below 2.00 GPA in required courses which is necessary to graduate we will exclude the failing repeat grades to see if they would exceed a 2.00 GPA but only for purposes of graduation.

 Incomplete grades–Students receiving excessive incomplete grades in their courses are not progressing satisfactorily.
 Therefore, a student who has six or more hours of incomplete grades in any semester or at any time will be placed on financial aid probation for the next semester of attendance and is expected to complete the courses with incomplete grades timely.
-Students who receive “I” grades in the spring semester, must take make-up examinations no later than the last scheduled examination date in the summer session following the spring semester in which he/she received “I” grades.
-The administration will devise a schedule for all makeup exams.
-Students who receive “I” grades in the fall semester, must take make-up examinations according to the schedule developed by the administration.
-Two weeks after completing the make-up examination, and allowing some time for the examining professor to grade the examination, the student must check his/her transcript on Banner to verify that the “I” grade has been changed to a letter grade.
+Students who receive “I” grades in the spring semester, must take make-up examinations no later than the last scheduled examination date in the summer session following the spring semester win which he/she receive “I” grades in the fall semester, must take make-up examinations according to the schedule developed by the administration.
+Two weeks after completing the make-up examination , and allowing some time for the examining professor to grade the examination, the student must check his/her transcript on Banner to verify that the “I” grade has been changed to a letter grade.
 Absent extraordinary circumstances, should a student fail to timely complete a make-up examination, the temporary incomplete grade will be converted into a grade of “F”.